contacts{ }

 Hint

-This keyword can be successfully used to model the effect of Fermi level pinning due to surface states.
+This keyword can be successfully used to model the effect of Fermi level pinning due to surface states under equilibrium conditions.

 ohmic{ }